 Boarding the Titanic at Southampton – Afternoon, 10th April 1912

 He was booked in to cabin A37 on the Promenade Deck

 From the first class promenade, a view of passengers in second class

 The father and son in the picture survived the sinking.

 The Titanic had its own gymnasium

 Fr Browne lived in Cork and had traveled to Southampton for the voyage that would return him home to Cork.
 During the trip he made the acquaintance of an American couple who enjoyed his company.
 They offered to pay Fr.
 Browne continued passage on the ship to New York and back if he were to spend it with them.
 Fr Brown contacted his superior requesting the temporary leave and the response he received was curt and unequivocal: “GET OFF THAT SHIP”.
 He did depart, history unfolded and Fr Brown would keep that telegram in his wallet for the rest of his life telling people “it was the only time holy obedience ever saved a man’s life”.

 RMS Titanic leaves Cobh, bound for New York – 11 April 1912

-History owes a debt of gratitude to Fr Eddie O’Donnell, and David Davison and his son, Edwin.
-It was Fr Eddie O’Donnell who discovered Fr Browne’s huge collection of photographs (45,000) of Titanic and more, and brought them to wider recognition.
+History owes a debt of gratitude to Fr Eddie O’Donnell and David Davison and his son, Edwin.
+It was Fr Eddie O’Donnell who discovered Fr Browne’s huge collection of 45,000 photographs of Titanic and brought them to wider recognition.
 David and Edwin Davison, experts in photographic restoration, made a complete set of duplicate negatives and preserved the collection for posterity.
 Their full collection can be viewed at titanicphotographs.com